jbhopkins/bioxtasraw/docs/source/install/linux_miniconda.rst

 #.
 Open a new terminal window (in many distros you can right click on the desktop
     and select :menuselection:`New Terminal` or :menuselection:`Open in terminal`).

 #.
-Download Miniconda Python (Python 3.7) distribution and install.
+Download Miniconda Python (Python 3.x, e.g. 3.8) distribution and install.

     *   `https://docs.conda.io/en/latest/miniconda.html <https://docs.conda.io/en/latest/miniconda.html>`_

-    *   Make sure you chose the python 3.7 installer.
+    *   Make sure you chose the python 3.x installer.

     *   Save to the downloads folder